noble-assets/orbiter/INTEGRATION.md

 ## Payload

-The Orbiter module is a payload-based module, which is capable of parsing cross-chain metadata from different sources, execute state transitions, and then forward funds to a destination counterparty.
+The Orbiter module is a payload-based module, which is capable of parsing cross-chain metadata from different sources, executing state transitions, and then forwarding funds to a destination counterparty.

 The Orbiter payload is defined as a [proto3](https://protobuf.dev/) message in the `./proto` folder.
-This type is composed by two parts:
+This type is composed of two parts:

 - A list of actions.
 - An orbit.